TVLukeProductions/AmbientAlarmClock/readme.md

 <img src="https://raw.githubusercontent.com/TVLukeProductions/AmbientAlarmClock/master/clock/src/main/res/drawable-mdpi/icon.png" alt="Logo"/>
 </p>

-The simple but effective alarm clock that plays you some music, offers you the news, turns on the light and more.
-Ambient Technology is the vision of technology that adapts your surroundings to your needs and offers services to you in better ways then ever before using sensing and acting technology.
+A simple but effective alarm clock that plays you some music, offers you the news, turns on the light and more.
+Ambient Technology is the vision of technology that adapts your surroundings to your needs and offers services to improve your live using sensing and acting technology.

-Imagine your coffee machine turning on 5 minutes before your alarm clock rings so you always wake up to the smell of fresh coffee.
+Imagine your coffee machine turning on 5 minutes before your alarm clock rings so you always wake up to the scent of fresh coffee.
 Imagine music slowly swelling up while the lights simulate a sunrise.
 Imagine the heating in your bath turning on before you step into your bath and all of it controlled by your alarm time instead of at a fixed time.
 Using Home Automation technology from ezControl, the Philips Hue and other technologies the Ambient Alarm Clock makes these scenarios possible.

 You can [Download the Ambient Alarm Clock here](https://www.dropbox.com/s/b8irps6uhls48hv/AAC11.apk).